samschott/desktop-notifier/docs/background/platform_support.rst

 Linux notification servers may support attaching a secondary image to the notification, shown in addition to the app icon.
 Where this is not supported, the app icon will be replaced by a thumbnail of the image.
-This currently the case for Gnome.
+This is currently the case for Gnome.